GreatEagle0303/ruby-project/exercises/leap/README.md

 the test file, or note the alternative instruction, below, for running the test file.

-Run the tests from the exercise directory using the following command:
+In order to run the test, you can run the test file from the exercise directory.
+For example, if the test suite is called `hello_world_test.rb`, you can run the following command:

-    ruby leap_test.rb
+    ruby hello_world_test.rb

 To include color from the command line:

-    ruby -r minitest/pride leap_test.rb
+    ruby -r minitest/pride hello_world_test.rb

 ## Source